 From 2002 to 2005 he was the Andrew Mellon Professor of Classical Studies at the American School of Classical Studies at Athens.

-Prospective Students: Dr. Sickinger is currently accepting students.
+Prospective Students: Prof. Sickinger is currently accepting graduate students.

 - Ancient Greek law